 Ecology House, Ithaca, NY 14850

 Need another reason to live here?
 Residents can keep certain types of pets upon approval.
+Full pet policy located on the Eco webpages below.
 We’re worth the walk!

 Explore the Eco House community pages in CampusGroups.